Ends of the Earth (Marvel Comics): Main plot

-As the remaining five members of the Sinister Six depart, Silver Sable (who has been watching the fight under cloak) manages to rescue Black Widow and Spider-Man to track the Sinister Six.
-As Doctor Octopus issues his demands for two hundred facilities to be turned over to him to launch the missiles needed for the process to start (as well as two billion dollars for each of the Sinister Six), Spider-Man contacts Horizon Labs for help.
-Tracking one of the facilities in the Sahara Desert, Spider-Man, Black Widow and Silver Sable confront the Sandman.
+As the remaining five members of the Sinister Six depart, Silver Sable arrives, and manages to rescue Black Widow and allow Spider-Man to track the Sinister Six.
+As Doctor Octopus issues his demands for two hundred facilities to be turned over to him to launch the missiles needed for the process to start, Spider-Man contacts Horizon Labs for help.
+Tracking one of the facilities in the Sahara, Spider-Man, Black Widow and Silver Sable confront the Sandman.
 Spider-Man identifies and isolates the one grain of sand containing Sandman's consciousness.
 Inside the facility they realize it is a decoy as it was producing hollow shells of satellites.
 Doctor Octopus contacts the UN and orders them to turn their resources towards killing the 'global terror' Spider-Man.

 Over the course of the next three days, Spider-Man, Black Widow and Silver Sable make hit-and-run attacks on the factories that are constructing Doctor Octopus' satellites.
 In Korea, they defeat the Rhino with Spider-Man's electrified webbing.
-However, S.H.I.E.L.D. forces arrive on the scene, not to take the Rhino into custody, but to arrest Spider-Man and his allies.
+However, S.H.I.E.L.D. forces arrive on the scene to arrest Spider-Man and his allies.
 With nearly all of the Earth's governments siding with Doctor Octopus, Spider-Man is considered Global Public Enemy #1.
 Back in New York City, Mayor Jameson declares martial law and has his Anti-Spider Squad patrol the streets to prevent looting.
 Mary Jane waits for Peter's return, confident that he will win against Doctor Octopus, and plans of a way to show everyone how much of a hero he truly is.
 Silver Sable begins to show signs of romantic feelings toward Spider-Man.
-After interrogating the captured Sandman for information they receive a surprising message from the Titanium Man.
-Spider-Man rallies Union Jack, Sabra, Kangaroo II, and the Big Hero 6 (consisting of GoGo Tomago, Hiro Takachiho, Fredzilla, Honey Lemon, Wasabi-No-Ginger, and Ebon Samurai) to help stop the construction of Octavius' satellites.
+After interrogating the captured Sandman for information they receive a surprising message from Titanium Man.
+Spider-Man rallies Union Jack, Sabra, Kangaroo, and Big Hero 6 to help stop the construction of Octavius' satellites.
 Spider-Man's group finds a deserted factory near the border between Symkaria and Romania.
 Doctor Octopus appears on the monitor, claiming victory as the last of his satellites had already been launched.
 When Spider-Man goads him to prove he was going to save the world, Doctor Octopus instead admits that Spider-Man was right all along.
 Octavius does not want the 'mediocre and mundane' to live on while his genius dies, and begins to burn everything on Earth's day side.